filipvojtko107/first-follow-set-calculator/README.md

 Grammar syntax:
 S -> A B

 A -> a c

 A -> epsilon

 B -> b

+Every grammar rule has to be specified on a new line.
 In the Follow set the "epsilon" represents "$" (EOF).